feathersui/feathersui-website/learn/as3-starling/sdk/build-binary-distribution.md

 ---
-title: Build the Feathers SDK from a Binary Distribution (AS3/Starling version)
+title: Build the Feathers SDK from a Binary Distribution (legacy AS3/Starling version)
 layout: "docs.html"
 sidebarTitle: Build SDK from Binary Distribution
 ---